tcarleton/stagg/README.md

 respectively, prior to being aggregated to the county and monthly level.
-In this case, our example is only 30 days of temperature data and so each polygon only has one row corresponding to the only month present, December.
-Were this a full year of data, each polygon would appear 12 times.
-Note also that passing `time_agg = "day"` would create a data.table 30 times longer, with another column to the right of `month` called `day`.
+In this case, our example is only 30 days of temperature data and so each polygon only has one row corresponding to the only month present, June Were this a full year of data, each polygon would appear 12 times.
+Note also that passing `time_agg = "day"` would create a data.table 30
+times longer, with another column to the right of `month` called `day`.

 #### Restricted Cubic Spline Transformation